 Why should I read this article?

-In this article we show you a way of doing this without ever feeling that you’re selling yourself or your business.
-We explain how to do it and why it can be so effective at increasing traffic to your website, growing your social media following, building your authority and credibility, expanding your marketing reach, finding new patients and strengthening your relationship with your existing customers.
+In this article I'll show you a way of marketing and promoting yourself and your business, without ever feeling that you’re selling yourself.
+I'll explain how to do it and why it can be so effective at increasing traffic to your website, growing your social media following, building your authority and credibility, expanding your marketing reach, finding new patients and strengthening your relationship with your existing customers, all geared towards turning these people into paying customers.

 Plus if you take our Marketing Grader questionnaire (which takes no more than 3 minutes), you'll receive a customised series of emails, personalised to your marketing situation, showing you exactly where you can best prioritise your marketing efforts (and you'll also be invited to join our closed Facebook Group Business Success for Therapists).